ruby-hyperloop/ruby-hyperloop.io/source/gems.html.md

-# Hyperloop Gems
+# Hyperloop gems

 Hyperloop is made up of a family of gems which all work together which collectively make up the missing Ruby front end library.

 ## [Hyperloop Reactrb](/gems/reactrb)

-This is the master Gem.
+This is the master gem.
 You will always need this as a base.
 Reactrb provides a Ruby DSL to Facebook's React.

 ## [Hyperloop Reactive Record](/gems/reactrb-reactive-record)